-A 74-year-old woman is admitted to the emergency department with a one-week history of dyspnea on exertion and chest tightness.
-She has had moderate improvement in chest tightness with sublingual administration of nitroglycerin.
+A 74-year-old is admitted to the emergency department with a one-week history of dyspnea on exertion and chest tightness.
 Physical examination shows jugular venous distention and a right carotid bruit.
-Auscultation of the chest discloses an irregular heart rhythm with a grade IV/VI systolic murmur heard best at the apex.
-An S3 heart sound is present: no S4 is noted.
+Auscultation of the chest discloses an irregular heart rhythm with a grade IV/VI systolic murmur heard best at the apex, an S3 heart sound is present, and no S4 heart sound is noted.
 Crackles are heard in the lower lung fields that are greater on the left.
 Extremities show 2+ distal pulses bilaterally and no edema.
-ECG discloses atrial fibrillation with a rapid ventricular rate of approximately 130.
-There is evidence of depressed ST segments in leads II, III, and aVF.
+ECG discloses atrial fibrillation with a rapid ventricular rate of approximately 130 beats per minute.